The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 19. HAND PAINTED EGGS

-- Where to buy hand painted eggs in Budapest: Easter market at Vörösmarty Square (in April), souvenir shops
+- Where to buy hand painted eggs in Budapest: Souvenir shops and Central Market Hall (throughout the year), Easter market at Vörösmarty Square (in April).

 - Get Hungarian hand painted eggs online here

 The Hungarian hand-painted eggs are traditional during the Easter Holidays.
-It is mostly women and children who hand paint the eggs before Easter and then decorate the homes with it.
+It is mostly women and children who hand paint the eggs before Easter and then decorate their homes with it.

 Cheap Souvenirs in Budapest

-You can also get some typical, cheap souvenirs from Budapest, like postcards, fridge magnets, t-shirts, or mugs.
+You can also get some typical, cheaper souvenirs from Budapest, like postcards, fridge magnets, keychains, t-shirts or mugs.

 20. POSTCARDS